|

 upstream.
 It's a sure thing that fresh fish will move

 into these rapids each night of the run.
-Much of the stream above the reserve can't

 be reached by car.
 4wd trucks and ATV's can navigate